EVOLYSSE™: Why Next-Generation Dermal Fillers Matter for Your Medical Practice

 - All injectors should complete training provided by Evolus® or its authorized educators, focusing on rheology, Cold-X™ principles, and handling differences.

-- Review the full FDA-approval labeling and Instructions for Use (IFU) to understand injection depth, volume limits, and troubleshooting.
+- Review the FDA-approved labeling and Instructions for Use (IFU) to understand injection depth, device selection (needle/cannula), volume limits, aftercare, and troubleshooting.

 - Consent & Documentation Updates